Trump assures Polish leader of a continued robust US military presence in the European nation

 The visit to Washington is Nawrocki's first overseas trip since taking office last month.
 The former amateur boxer and historian, who was backed by the conservative Law and Justice party, was hoping to deepen his relationship with Trump at a fraught moment for Warsaw.

-Nawrocki thanked Trump for his support and, in a nod to the bonds between their countries, gave a particular hello to the millions of Polish Americans in the U.S.
+Nawrocki thanked Trump for his support and, in a nod to the bonds between their countries, gave a shout out to the millions of Polish Americans in the U.S.

 “Those relations for me, for Poland, for Poles, are very important,” Nawrocki said.